Hold Your Breath (2012 film)

-Hold Your Breath (stylized as #HoldYourBreath) is a 2012 American supernatural horror film directed by Jared Cohn, starring Katrina Bowden from 30 Rock and Randy Wayne.
+Hold Your Breath (stylized as #HoldYourBreath) is a 2012 American supernatural horror film directed by Jared Cohn, starring Katrina Bowden and Randy Wayne.
 The film was released October 5, 2012, in United States.
 The film took place in Los Angeles, California.

 Synopsis

 A group of friends on a weekend camping trip find themselves being picked off one by one when one member of the group refuses to abide by the urban myth that you can breathe in evil spirits when passing cemeteries.

 The film opens with Van Hausen, a serial killer with a German accent, being executed in the electric chair with some of his victims' family members watching.
 He breaks free and manages to kill the warden before another officer finally puts him on the chair.

 Present day, a group of friends are taking a road trip including Jerry (Katrina Bowden), Johnny (Randy Wayne), Jerry's sister Samantha (Lisa Younger), Kyle (Seth Cassell), Natasha (Erin Marie Hogan), Heath (Jordan Pratt-Thatcher) and Tony (Brad Slaughter).
 While driving near a cemetery Jerry starts to freak out and tells everyone to hold their breath saying that evil spirits can possess them if they don't.
 Everyone does except Kyle who is smoking pot which allows the spirit of Van Hausen to possess him.
 Kyle drops his pot on Johnny's lap which causes him to lose control and almost crash.
 Everyone except Kyle goes to the old prison where Van Hausen was executed.
 An officer shows up and Kyle kills him by making the officer's car explode with him in it.
 Everyone else walks up to the prison where Natasha and Johnny have sex and a killer appears in a metal mask only to be revealed as a prank by Heath.
 Jerry says that if Tony can strap himself into the electric chair she'll blow him.
 Once strapped in a lightning storm occurs and Tony starts to freak out and Johnny lets him out.
 All together they leave the prison and drive to the campsite where Van Hausen's spirit goes from Kyle to Tony.
 Tony and Samantha head back to the prison where he said he had left his bag and Tony strips Samantha half naked and ties her to a tree while he has an electric coil being pulled by the car cut her in half.